rhel-labs/learn-katacoda/pcp-intro/step4.md

 There are more than 150 metrics tracked across different SQL Server resources.

 Now, let's run an aggregation SQL workload using sqlcmd as a background task, and monitor the SQL Server buffer manager cache hit ratio using PCP.
-The query will compute aggregates over 5 million rows from the orders table and use a SQL Server Columnstore index.
+The query will compute aggregates over 5 million rows from the orders table.

 <pre class="file">
 //The aggregation query over 5 million rows
 SELECT SUM(Price), AVG(Price) FROM Orders;
 </pre>

+`(/opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P Redhat1! -i ~/Scripts/CSNoIndex.sql | grep 'columnstore index' &>/dev/null &) && (pmval -t 1 -T 10 mssql.buffer_manager.buffer_cache_hit_ratio)`{{execute T2}}

+> **NOTE**: The results are close to 0% which means that most of the data is fetched from disk.

+Rerun the query, but this time using a columnstore index.

 `(/opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P Redhat1! -i ~/Scripts/CSIndex.sql | grep 'columnstore index' &>/dev/null &) && (pmval -t 1 -T 10 mssql.buffer_manager.buffer_cache_hit_ratio)`{{execute T2}}

-Notice that the results are close to 100% which means that most of the data is fetched from the in-memory columnstore index, and there are very few disk reads.
+> **NOTE**:  The results are close to 100% which means that most of the data is fetched from the in-memory columnstore index, and there are very few disk reads.

-Rerun the query, but this time NOT using a columnstore index.

-`(/opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P Redhat1! -i ~/Scripts/CSNoIndex.sql | grep 'columnstore index' &>/dev/null &) && (pmval -t 1 -T 10 mssql.buffer_manager.buffer_cache_hit_ratio)`{{execute T2}}

-You will notice that in this case, there are more disk reads because there is no in-memory columnstore index used.